jocampo2/codenotes/README.md

 # My list of frequently used code

-...So I don't have to look it up everytime
+-So I don't have to look it up everytime

-## Reload modules in notebook
+Reload modules in notebook
 ```
 %load_ext autoreload
 %autoreload 2
 ```

-## Bash for loop zero pad
+Bash for loop zero pad
 ```
 for i in $(seq -f "%05g" 10 15)
 do